-A Bezier curve is a parametric curve that is used in computer graphics to draw procedural shapes.
-It is based on some entry data - some start points that are used to calculate all in-betweens.
-So I started with 4 points manually placed on the canvas.
-There are different ways to create a Bezier curve, I created a cubic one where minimum 4 points define the curve and the curve just passes through the first and the last points.
-The whole Bezier curve description can be found here, but if you want to save your time, here are the equations that help you calculate a Bezier curve points cordinates.
+In computer graphics, a Bezier curve is a powerful tool for creating procedural shapes.
+It works by using entry data, such as starting points, to calculate all the in-between points.
+To get started, I placed 4 points manually on the canvas.
+There are various ways to create a Bezier curve, but I went with a cubic one, which requires a minimum of 4 points to define the curve and passes through the first and last points.
+For a more in-depth explanation of Bezier curves, you can check out this resource.
+But if you want to save your time, the equations to calculate the coordinates of a Bezier curve points are presented below.

 The following code is a Python implementation of these equations.

 import math def binomial(i, n): """Binomial coefficient""" return math.factorial(n) / float(math.factorial(i) * math.factorial(n - i)) def bernstein(t, i, n): """Bernstein basis polynomial""" return binomial(i, n) * (t ** i) * ((1 - t) ** (n - i)) def bezier(t, points): """Per each iteration calculate curve point coordinates""" n = len(points) - 1 x = 0 y = 0 for i, pos in enumerate(points): b = bernstein(t, i, n) x += pos * b y += pos * b return round(x,4), round(y,4) def bezierCurve(n, points): """Bezier curve points generator""" for i in range(n): t = i / float(n - 1) yield bezier(t, points)